How to Write Personilized Emails to Candidates with AmazingHiring

 Therefore, we decided to tell you how you can quickly and easily turn a generic email which a programmer would never open into a super personalized one.

 Don’t be surprised, AmazingHiring will help you do that.
 Yes, our service is capable of that.
 You won’t have to spend your time looking for relevant information on many different resources.

 First, when starting an email, you should give a hint that you did a lot of work already at the email search stage.
 Of course, if you did that with AmazingHiring you did not have to look for contact details.
 You found them in the candidate’s full profile or they were sent to you by one of our sourcers after the contacts search request has been made.
 But!
 In AmazingHiring there is always a source link indicated next to the contact details and it’s a publicly available resource.

 Praise the developer sincerely (who doesn’t like compliments?).
-To do that in a meaningful way look up his achievements in the professional communities.
+To do that in a meaningful way look up their achievements in the professional communities.
 You can easily find them in the AmazingHiring full candidate profile:

-Just make a remark about his achievements:
+Just make a remark about their achievements:

 - “Hi, Mark!
 I saw that you made it to the top 4% of SQL developers on Stack Overflow!
 Congratulations!”

 Or link their achievements to the vacancy you are trying to fill:

 - “I noticed that you are among the top 0.3% of java-developers on Stack Overflow and I was actually looking for a j2ee expert for the company X global project.”

 Follow the developer resources links in AmazingHiring and find specific projects.